habbes/vm-scheduler/memory/README.md

 Terminate the program using `Ctrl+C` keyboard command.

+To observe the test case behaviours properly, it's advisable to use a host with > 6GB memory, this is to ensure that the host has sufficient free memory when the guests are consuming more and more memory.
+If the host does not have sufficient free memory to begin with, it might run low on free memory even before the memory coordinator starts to execute its policy.
+This is especially the case for test cases 2 and 3.

 ## Memory allocation policy

 Let's first by defining some terms that will be used in the policy description: